Olaf J. Rustad, MD, FAAD, FACMS

 Post-Surgical Care Instructions

 Keep activity to a minimum for the first several days.
 Activity increases your blood pressure, which may lead to an increased tendency for bleeding, bruising and swelling, which may, in turn, increase pain and delay healing.
-Relax and recline for the first day or two following surgery.
-For surgery on leg(s) – will need to restrict from high-impact activity (running/jogging) for a few weeks after surgery to help keep stitches from breaking open.
-For surgery on upper body (back/arms)- Avoid high impact sports/golf/swimming for a few weeks-months depending on how large area is and the activity.
+Relax and recline for the first 1-2 days, but walking is fine and encouraged.
+For surgery on leg(s) – no high-impact activity (running/jogging) for a few weeks after surgery to help keep stitches from breaking open.
+For surgery on upper body (back/arms) – avoid high impact sports/golf/swimming for a few weeks-months depending on how large area is and the activity.
+If you are feeling pulling and tugging at the surgical site, stop – you can “pop” the stitches and open the wound.
+After the first week, you can increase your activity level by 20-30% each week.
+Typically, by 1 month, you would be back to normal.

 If surgery is performed around the lower part of the face (any area below the nose and above the neck), you should minimize talking and chewing.
 Eat soft or liquid foods for 2-3 days following surgery.

 If you smoke, you should stop for both two weeks before, and after, surgery.
-Smoking causes blood vessels to constrict (get smaller), which decreases the blood supply, delays healing, and increases the likelihood of infection.
+Smoking causes blood vessels to constrict, which decreases the blood supply, delays healing, and increases the likelihood of infection.
+Smoking also increases the presence of toxins and decreases oxygen content in the blood.
+All these things delay healing.

 Careful attention has been given to your wound to prevent bleeding.
 The dressing you have is a pressure dressing which will help prevent bleeding and minimize swelling.
 You may notice a small amount of blood on the edges of the dressing the first day.
 This is NORMAL.

+If you stopped a medically-necessary blood thinner for this surgery, you may resume taking it starting today.
 If you develop bleeding that seems persistent, and soils the dressing, apply firm, steady pressure over the dressing with a gauze for FIFTEEN minutes without lifting the gauze.
 This is usually adequate treatment.
-If the bleeding persists, again apply firm pressure for another fifteen minutes.
+If the bleeding persists, again apply firm pressure for another fifteen minutes with a cold pack.
 If it is still bleeding, call our office, try to call the doctor, or visit your nearest urgent care, emergency room or family physician.

 This is common and temporary, usually lasting only 1-2 weeks.
 It is more common in areas treated around the eyes, hands, and feet, and is usually worse in the morning.
 To help minimize these complications, keep the affected areas elevated as much as possible.
 If surgery was done on your head, you should sleep with a couple of extra pillows under your head or mattress, elevate the head of your bed frame, or sleep in a recliner.
-Use of an ice pack and pressure dressing, as directed above, will help.
+Use of an ice pack and pressure dressing, as directed above, will help minimize swelling by constricting blood vessels.
 After the third day, the use of warm, moist compresses may help speed the resolution of any residual swelling or bruising.
-For surgery on the legs- legs take longest to heal.
+For surgery on the legs/feet- these areas are the part of the body that takes the longest to heal.
 You may notice increased swelling in or around the ankle as the fluid is retained there while on your feet- keep feet elevated above the level of your heart as much as possible.
 We will most likely be putting on a dressing called an Unna Boot on the leg that had surgery.
 You will need to come in once a week to have the Unna Boot changed, for up to 4 weeks.
-If an Unna Boot was applied, keep it DRY until your follow-up visit.
+If an Unna Boot was applied, keep it DRY until your follow-up visit and take the prescribed oral antibiotic since you won’t be able to observe how the wound is healing and

 The suture line will be dark pink at first, and the edges of the wound will be reddened.
-This will lighten up day-by-day, and will become less tender.
+After a week or so, this will lighten up day-by-day and will become less tender.
 If the wound becomes increasingly red, swollen, inflamed, warm, painful, drains pus, or you develop a red streak, fever or chills, the wound may be infected.
-Please call our office immediately.
-The antibiotics you may be taking should help minimize the chance for an infection to occur.
-For surgery on the leg- legs take longer to heal and at times may require additional topical or oral medications.
+Please call your pharmacy to get the oral antibiotic sent there as patient will call to fill.
+The antibiotics should help minimize the chance for an infection from getting worse.
+For surgery on the leg, legs take longer to heal and at times may require additional prescriptions of topical and/or oral medications, and if they wound continues to appear not to heal well, a culture may be needed to see if there would be an antibiotic that would work better.

 This is very common several days, to weeks, after surgery.
 This is a normal part of wound healing, but it is worsened by the stitches and dressing.
-Once these are removed, 4-14 days after surgery, there may be a significant reduction in symptoms.
-After stitches are removed, topical anti-itch medicine (ie: topical Benadryl) may be applied.
+Once these are removed, 7-14 days after surgery, there may be a significant reduction in symptoms.
+After stitches are removed, topical anti-itch medicine (ie: topical pramoxine or Benadryl/diphenhydramine) may be applied.

-You may remove the dressing as instructed after surgery.
+You may remove the dressing 2-3 days after surgery.
 You may shower and wash the area as usual.
 However, do not let the forceful stream of the shower hit the wound directly.
 After your shower, you can continue to practice the following wound care instructions until you have the sutures removed:

-To prevent crusting, the suture line should be cleansed daily with warm, antibacterial soapy water (i.e. Dial, Cetaphil, Hibiclens) let the moisture loosen any crusts and remove drainage.
+To prevent crusting, the suture line should be cleansed daily with warm, antibacterial soapy water (i.e. Dial, Cetaphil, Hibiclens) or Vinegar mixed 1:1with tap water.
+Soaking the wound loosen any crusts and scabs.
+You may also use SkinSmart antimicrobial spray cleanser (available at ADC) which has prescription power but yet gentle on the skin.
 You may help to gently loosen the crust with a cotton swab.
+DO NOT pick at a scab.
 Finally, pat the site dry.
 For stubborn crusting, place gauze soaked with water or hydrogen peroxide over the wound, allowing it to soak for five to ten minutes.
 Loosen and remove the debris gently.
-You may be instructed to clean your wound with Vinegar soaks instead of warm soapy antibacterial water.
-Mix over-the-counter distilled white vinegar with equal parts tap water.
-Soak for several minutes with soft cloth 1-2 times per day.

-Call the office IMMEDIATELY if any of the following develop:
+Call the office during business hours or go to Urgent Care (UC) or Emergency Room (ER) if any of the following develop:

 • Decreased vision, if your surgery was near your eyes